Flags and emblems of Majapahit

 Modern representation of the royal colors of the Majapahit empire.

-The Majapahit flag and emblem refers to the royal colors and symbols used to represent the Majapahit empire.
+The flags and emblems of Majapahit refers to the royal colors and symbols used to represent the Majapahit empire.
 However, the nature of how the colors and the symbols were used and represented is still a subject of study and disagreement among historians.

 The red-and-white color combination is flown by the Indonesian Navy in the Republic of Indonesia Ship (KRI) as naval jack and pennon, with the name "Lencana Perang" and "Ular-Ular Perang" respectively.